Our Community Engagement Strategy and Policy

-Consultation on this project has concluded.
-Thank you for your interest.
+Consultation on this project has concluded and the revised documents adopted in April 2025.
+Thank you for your input.

-The Community Engagement Strategy and Policy are reviewed every four years (a Council term), to ensure they continue to meet the needs and desires of the community.
+Willoughby's Community Engagement Strategy and Policy are reviewed with every new Council term, as part of a wider review of Council's key strategic documents.
+This is to ensure they continue to meet the needs and desires of the community.

-Based on this review, the draft revised Community Engagement Strategy and Community Engagement Policy have been updated to reflect the engagement principles below.
+Based on this review, a draft revised Community Engagement Strategy and Community Engagement Policy was put on public exhibition for community comment at the beginning of 2025.

 The revised Strategy also includes:

-• It is also proposed to establish a Community Panel to expand the reach of Council’s engagement.
-This would be an ongoing, inclusive group who have opted in, with no criteria to join.
+- The establishment of a Community Voice Panel to expand the reach of Council’s engagement.
+This is an ongoing, inclusive group who have opted in, with no criteria to join.

 Advisory Committees and Project Reference Groups

-The revised draft Strategy also includes Project Reference Groups; established for particular projects that may be multi-staged or be delivered over a longer time period.
+Project Reference Groups; established for particular projects may be multi-staged or be delivered over a longer time period.
 They consist of a mix of community members with an interest or expertise in the project subject matter.
 They assist Council for the term of the project, providing an opportunity to tap into the community and/or experts for particular matters.

 Council will have four Advisory Committees that provide strategic advice and assistance on specific topics for the term of Council.